 be doing right now to start out strong in high school.

 It's time to start the college conversation.
 Talk to your parents about why you want

 to attend college in the first place.
 Discuss ways to pay for college, and make a

 plan for taking the SAT and ACT.
 Take initiative!
 They will respect your focus and

-Chat with your guidance counselor about your college goals.
-Then look over the UofSC
+Chat with your high school counselor about your college goals.
+Then look over the

-admissions site with your counselor.
-Does your class schedule match up with our course
+UofSC admissions site with your counselor.
+Does your class schedule match up with

 Talk to your teachers.

 Believe it or not, your teachers are real people too!
 Strike up a conversation and